chandrashettyhadoop/EnvioTodoUIProject/README.md

 1.Verify that dynamically generated Todo list contains the text which is entered in text box and submitted by clicking Todo button.

+Test Report: Used Jasmine report and it is available : target/screenshot folder.